jacketsj/expANN/README.md

 # expANN
-Approximate Nearest Neighbour via Arrangement LSH and Expander Graphs
+Approximate Nearest Neighbour.
+This is basically just a dev repo.
+But it's very fast!